 One of the most common questions about the Bulletproof Diet is whether alcohol is ok.
-I also hear, “Is alcohol Paleo?” and “What should I drink when I am trying to stay Bulletproof but want to be social?”
+I also hear, “How do I cure my hangover?” as well as “Is alcohol Paleo?” and “What should I drink when I am trying to stay Bulletproof but want to be social?”

 Tragically, beer has the most toxins of any common alcoholic beverage…

-Step 2: (critical) Block the conversion of alcohol into aldehyde, the most hangover-causing metabolite that also causes very fast aging
+Step 3: (critical) Block the conversion of alcohol into aldehyde, the most hangover-causing metabolite that also causes very fast aging, wrinkles, etc.

 That’s all it takes.
-If you only do step 2 and any other step, you’ll probably feel ok the next morning.
+If you only do step 3 and no other step, you’ll probably feel ok the next morning.
 If you do all the steps, expect to feel Bulletproof – even better than you feel on a normal morning.